ImanovFuad/Python/Object-model.md

       specific meteostation -------------------------> eg: owm.station_day_history(39276)

 The methods illustrated above return a single object instance (_Observation_ or _Forecast_ types) a list of instances.
 In all cases, it is up to the clients to handle the returned entities.

+The _OWM25_ class is injected with _jsonparser_ subclasses instances: each one parses a JSON response coming from a specific API endpoint and creates the objects returned to the clients.
+These dependencies are configured into the _configuration25_ module and injected into this class.

+In order to interact with the web API, this class leverages an _OWMHTTPClient_ instance.

 ### The Location class
 The _Location_ class represents a location in the world.
 Each instance stores the geographic name of the location, the longitude/latitude couple and the country name.
 These data are retrieved from the OWM web API 2.5 responses' payloads.